 Out of the box, Jira Service Management comes with an automation tool.
 This tool can help you to prioritise issues, alert specific users or set up automations between support and development project issues.
 We often receive requests for automated feedback messages to be sent to an agent, or even to the customer, after a development issue is resolved.

 Our support portal has been automated to support both our support agents and our customers:

 When an issue is created, the system automatically adds information about the customer and their server(s) to the ticket.
 This provides support agents with information they need, right away.

 The system also links the support issue to the customer's support subscription.
 If the customer doesn’t have a valid support subscription or if there are no hours remaining on a punchcard for example, the automated bot will comment on the issue.

 Our customers can request automated reports, for example for time spent on support (for current or previous month(s)).

 We've also added a form that makes it easy for customers to add colleagues without accounts for the support portal.
 The account is created automatically, is added to the same organisation as the requester, is given access to the service desk and finally, an e-mail is sent out to the user requesting they reset the password.

 We hope that we provided you with some inspiration and some applicable tips that will help make your customer portal a success.
-If you need more Atlassian expertise for setting up a Jira Service Desk, we are here to help!
+If you need more Atlassian expertise for setting up a Jira Service Management, we are here to help!
 Get in touch via email@example.com or call us: +31-88-284 74 00

 Avisi offers full operational service including hosting, including quarterly updates, test environments, technical maintenance and more at no additional costs.